jorgemanrubia/forceps/README.md

   encoding: utf8
 ```

 The low level connection mechanism doesn't matter thanks to Active Record.
-For example, this gem has been tested on [MySQL tunneled over SSH](http://chxo.com/be2/20040511_5667.html) and [on Heroku using the Postgres credentials directly](https://devcenter.heroku.com/articles/heroku-postgresql#pg-credentials).
+For example, this gem has been tested on [MySQL tunneled over SSH](http://chxo.com/be2/20040511_5667.html) and [on Heroku using the Postgres credentials](https://devcenter.heroku.com/articles/heroku-postgresql#pg-credentials).

 ### Copy models